-- List medications prescribed by an MD employed by the provider, including dose/frequency of each, date of initial prescriptions & refills.
+- List medications prescribed by an MD employed by the provider, including dose/frequency of each, dates of initial prescriptions & refills.
 Documentation of informed consent for medications is required and may be located in a different section of the record.
 (DMHcontract1) - Medications prescribed by an outside MD must be listed as above, per client or MD's report; provide the MD's name and telephone number.
 (BHCSQA09) - h.
-Allergies & adverse reactions/sensitivities, per client or by report, to any substances or items, or the lack thereof, must be noted in the Initial Assessment (DMHcontracti) and prominently noted on the front of the chart, or in agency identified data field in their Electronic Health Record (EHR).
+Allergies & adverse reactions/sensitivities, per client or by report, to any substances or items, or the lack thereof, must be noted in the Initial Assessment (DMHcontract 1) and prominently noted on the front of the chart.
 (BHCSQA09) - i.
 Substance use, past & last use/current: Alcohol, caffeine, nicotine, illicit substances, and prescribed & over-the-counter drugs.
 (DMHcontract1) - j.
 Mental health history, including previous treatment dates and providers; therapeutic interventions and responses; sources of clinical data; relevant family information; and results of relevant lab tests and consultation reports (as applicable to scope of practice).
 (DMHcontract1) - k.
-Other history: As relevant, include developmental history; social history; histories of employment/work, living situation, etc. (BHCSQAO9) - For clients under age 18: Include (or document efforts to obtain) pre-natal/ perinatal events, and complete developmental history (physical, intellectual, psychological, social & academic).
+Other history: As relevant, include developmental history; social history; histories of employment/work, living situation, etc. (BHCSQA09) - I. For clients under age 18: Include (or document efforts to obtain) pre-natal/ perinatal events, and complete developmental history (physical, intellectual, psychological, social & academic).
 (DMHcontract1) - m.
 Relevant Mental Status Examination: Includes signs and symptoms relevant to determine diagnosis and plan of treatment.
 (DMHcontract1) - n.
-Five-axis diagnosis from the most current DSM (or ICD), consistent with presenting problem, history, mental status examination, and/or other assessment data.

-- At least one diagnosis must be the focus of treatment and must be on the "included" Medical Necessity criteria list.
+Five-axis diagnosis from the most current DSM (or ICD), consistent with presenting problem, history, mental status examination, and/or other assessment data. - At least one diagnosis must be the focus of treatment and must be on the "included" Medical Necessity criteria list.
 (CCR16) - Per the MHP requirements, only a licensed clinician may assign a psychiatric diagnosis.
-(A waivered or registered intern may only assign a diagnosis if it is co-signed by a Licensed LPHA.)
-The name and license credential of the person who made the diagnosis must be noted within this item, even if from a referral source; the signature is not required within this item.
-(BHCSQAO9) - o.
+The name and license credential of the person who made the diagnosis must be noted within this item, even if from a referral source; the signature is not required within this item. $^{(BHCSQA09)}$ o.
 Complete signature of the person completing the Initial Assessment and the signature of a licensed or registered/waivered LPHA.
-(CCR21) (CCR11) (BP1) (CCR01)
+(CCR21) (CCR21) (BP1) (CCR01)